Citi is an advertising partner.

 The Platinum Card from American Express: Best for broadest airport lounge selection

 The Platinum Card from American Express also lets you rack up flexible points within the American Express Membership Rewards program.
-As a new cardholder, you can earn 75,000 Membership Rewards points when you spend $5,000 within six months of account opening.
+As a new cardholder, you can earn 100,000 Membership Rewards points when you spend $6,000 within six months of account opening.
 You’ll also earn 5X points annually (up to $500,000) on directly booked airfare or flights and prepaid hotels booked through the American Express Travel portal and 1X points on all other purchases.
-For a limited time, cardholders can also rack up 10X points on the first $15,000 in combined spending at U.S. supermarkets and U.S. gas stations during the first six months of card membership.
+For a limited time, cardholders can also rack up 10X points at eligible restaurants worldwide and when they Shop Small in the U.S., on up to $25,000 in combined purchases during their first six months of card membership.

 Airport lounge membership details

 This card is the best credit card for airport lounge access worldwide, period.
 You’ll get a Priority Pass Select membership for starters, but you can also enter Amex Centurion Lounges.
-Additionally, this card gets you access to Delta Sky Clubs when you fly with Delta.
+Amex has recently expanded The Centurion Network to include more than 40 Centurion Lounge and Studio locations worldwide.
+Additionally, this card gets you access to Delta Sky Clubs, Airspace, Plaza Premium and Lufthansa lounges.
+All in all, with the Amex Platinum you’ll have access to more than 1,300 airport lounges across 140 countries.

 Hilton Honors American Express Aspire Credit Card: Best hotel card with lounge access